jyoung4242/webpackBootstrapper/readme.md

 </html>
 ```

-## ✨ Builds to Javascript or TypeScript
+## ✨ Builds to Javascript or TypeScript or React project
-- Prompts user for a 'J' or a 'T' at the beginning, and does all the rest for you!!!!
+- Prompts user for a 'J' or a 'T' OR 'R' NOW!!!! at the beginning, and does all the rest for you!!!!
 - Creates default webpack.config.js, package.json, and tsconfig.json files for you!
 - Builds src and build folder structure, so YOU DON'T HAVE TO YEAH!!!!